 The best-friends-forever have been inseparable – wrestling, play fighting, swimming, fetching, and sprawling, here and there, exhausted and snoring.
 Holding back nothing, these fellows have allowed bliss to penetrate and animate every cell of their bodies.
 Bliss surrounds, follows them, spills out of their eyes, and rolls off their shoulders.
 Even the cat has a spring in her step and an amused quality to her feline reserve.

-So, friends, on this July day in Kansas I believe the great challenge of our time and all mortal time is holding our hearts open to the rain of grace, the reign of delight that ceaselessly offers itself to the whole creation.
+I believe the great challenge of our time and all mortal time is holding our hearts open to the rain of grace – the glorious reign of delight that ceaselessly offers itself to the whole creation.

-But, you say, what about the lives and shores devastated by the oil spill?
+“But hold on!” you say.
+What about climate change eating away our coasts and killing off species?
+What about health care crisis?
+What about the lives and shores devastated by oil spills?
 What about your own personal crisis and impasse, your unemployment, your grief, your illness?
-What about the suffering ones in Haiti?
+What about the suffering ones everywhere we turn?

 The world does not need our disgust, outrage, anger, and rage.
-It needs the Kingdom of God with its unfailing hope, faith, and love.
-The world, sucked into the whirlpool of suffering, will not enter the Kingdom of God through our anger, retaliation, and swords, but through our bliss, the utter delight and lab-licious joy of being children of the Father of Goodness and the Mother of Mercy.
+It needs the Reign of Christ’s joy with its unfailing hope, faith, and love.
+The world – sucked into the whirlpool of greed, violence, and suffering – will not enter the Kingdom of God through our anger, retaliation, and swords, but through our bliss, the utter delight and lab-lucious joy of being children of the Father of Goodness and the Mother of Mercy.

 Let no one and no circumstance rob you of such a splendid birthright.